apache/parquet-cpp/README.md

 The binaries will be built to ./bin which contains the libraries to link against as well as a few example executables.

+Incremental builds can be done afterwords with just <code> make </code>.

 Design
 ========